2FACED1.com shows one persons two different faces in photos;

 See the 2FACED1 State Of Mind Blog as a think tank for the ones skilled with the gift of being self aware enough to have a double folded view on identity.

-A 2FACED1, two-faced-one is highly aware of existing stereotypes related to your own ethnicity, nationality, gender, sexuality and class.
+A 2FACED1, two-faced-one is highly aware of existing stereotypes related to your own nationality, gender, sexuality, color, ethnicity and class.
 You’re trying to avoid them but sometimes also play with them to make people think twice about who you are.
 Two faced doesn’t mean anything negative here, it explains the double folded view you have on identity if you’re not the existing norm.
 Self awareness is not a curse, it's a gift, because it helps you understand other people.

 To be a 2FACED1 is to have the feet in different worlds, be able to move between them but feel rather at home in that space in between.
 You've stepped out of your comfort zone and has become one of the new identities where ol' categories are mashed up and rootlessness and non-given identity just means major possibilities.